How is safety of the public and of the environment ensured during the transport of radioactive material?

 Nuclear Regulatory Authority of SR

-NRA SR is a central state administration authority for the field of nuclear regulation.
+UJD SR is a central state administration authority for the field of nuclear regulation.
 NRA provides state regulation of:

 - Nuclear safety of nuclear installations,